iulyus01/MazeGenerator/README.md

 * JSON
 * TXT

-An api with parameters for algorithm used and dimenstions `
+An api with parameters for algorithm and dimenstions
+`
 /:alg_name/:maze_width/:maze_height
 `